Consultative Council (Poland): Tactics and methods

 The Council accepted to negotiate the conditions of the government's resignation, provided that the negotiation did not take place "by pepper spray" (za pomocą gazu).
 Monika Płatek stated that she hoped that PiS included people who disagreed with Kai Godek's call to send soldiers and police to destroy the protestors and disagreed with Jarosław Kaczyński's call to send extreme-right hooligans to attack the protestors.

-On 14 November, Klementyna Suchanow stated that two of the Council's immediate demands, the dismissal of Minister of Education and Science Przemysław Czarnek and medical personnel's demand for an increase of the fraction of the GDP spent on health services, had been ignored by PiS.
+On 14 November 2020, Klementyna Suchanow stated that two of the Council's immediate demands, the dismissal of Minister of Education and Science Przemysław Czarnek and medical personnel's demand for an increase of the fraction of the GDP spent on health services, had been ignored by PiS.
 Talks were under way for planning a general strike by doctors in response.
 Suchanow described the negotiations on strike planning as "very positive".
 Nadia Oleszczuk stated that the anger in Poland was so great that if the demands were not satisfied, the protests would escalate.

 On 22 December, Suchanow stated that the Consultative Council's work in searching for solutions to Polish problems would be extended to a public decision-making component, consisting of online discussions on proposals, using the Loomio decision-making software with the main Loomio domain name, running on Cloudflare servers.
 The launch of the Council's Loomio decision-making included proposals on five themes: women's rights, work, secularisation, education and climate.
 The deadline for the initial five themes was set to 15 January 2021.

+Humanity in Action described the public participation as the second stage of what it saw an "all-encompassing and inclusive approach".